CrayLabs/SmartSim/doc/ss_logger.rst

     11:15:00 system.host.com SmartSim[65385] ERROR This is an error message
     11:15:00 system.host.com SmartSim[65385] WARNING This is a warning message

 Notice that all log messages print to stdout.
-By using the lowest severity level (`developer`), we instruct SmartSim to print all log messages.
+By using the highest verbosity level (`developer`), we instruct SmartSim to print all log messages.
 Remember that `developer` is extremely verbose logging and is intended for use during development.